Contact Us

 Phase 2: Delegate the Documentation

-Send that video to a junior associate or use AI transcription tools.
-Their job is to watch the video and turn it into a step-by-step checklist.
-This creates a rough draft SOP without consuming your "high-value" time.
-This is the essence of Founder Extraction.
+Send that video to a junior associate, operations lead, or AI transcription workflow.
+Their job is to turn it into a step-by-step checklist.
+This creates a rough draft SOP without consuming your highest-value time.
+This is the essence of founder dependency removal.

 Phase 3: The "Blind" Test

 Give the new checklist to someone who has never done the task.
 Ask them to execute it without asking questions.
-If they fail, the SOP is the problem, not the person.
+If they fail, the SOP is incomplete, not the person.
 Update the SOP.
 Once they pass, the process is now an asset.

 The Outcome

-By documenting your core revenue and delivery processes, you essentially "productize" your services.
+By documenting your core revenue and delivery processes, you productize your services.
 This allows you to scale without linear headcount growth, a key factor in achieving the Rule of 40.
-When you finally sit down with a PE sponsor, you won't just sell them a vision; you'll hand them the user manual to a money-printing machine.
+When you sit down with a PE sponsor, you will not just sell a vision; you will show an operating system that can transfer.